playframework/play-plugins/inject/README.md

+# Play 2.1
+this plugin now is obsolate.
+Use play.GlobalSetting#getControllerInstance instead.

+# For older verions of Play

 # Manual Injection Plugin

 This plugin provides support for manual dependency injection.
 Injection points are defined using ```@Provides``` (and ```@Singleton```) annotations in a class called ```module.Dependencies```.